Context-Dependent Fine-Grained Entity Type Tagging: Introduction

 The focus of our work is \textit{context-dependent fine-type tagging}, where the set of acceptable labels for a mention is constrained to only those that are relevant to the local context (e.g. sentence, paragraph, or document).
 Similarly to existing systems, our label set is derived from Freebase, and training data is generated automatically from resolved entities.
 However, unlike existing systems, we address the presence of spurious labels in the training data by applying a number label-pruning heuristics to the training examples.
 These heuristics demonstrably improve performance on manually annotated data.

-We have prepared and will make public extensive new resources related to the context-dependent fine type tagging task.
-This includes 11,304 manually annotated mentions in the OntoNotes test corpus \cite{weischedel2011ontonotes}.
+We have prepared extensive new resources related to the context-dependent fine type tagging task.
+This includes 12,017 manually annotated mentions\footnote{Available here: https://arxiv.org/e-print/1412.1820v2} in the OntoNotes test corpus \cite{weischedel2011ontonotes}.
 We hope these resources will enable more research on the problem and provide a useful basis for experimental comparison.

 The paper is organized as follows.
 Section \ref{sec:types} describes the process of selecting the set of type labels (which we organize into a hierarchy), as well as manual annotation guidelines and ablation procedure.
 Section \ref{sec:training} describes the distant supervision process for producing training data and the label-pruning heuristics.
 Section \ref{sec:models} describes the features we used, baseline tagging models, and inference.
 Section \ref{sec:experiments} outlines evaluation metrics and walks through a series of experiments that produced the best results.